Ursula Hirschmann: Life and career

+In the summer of 1933, she followed her brother to Paris.
+She joined the Communist Party, but cut her ties when her Comintern handler asked her to spy on her family friend Rafael Abramovitch Rein.
+In 1935 she re-contacted Eugenio Colorni, a young Italian philosopher and socialist whom she had already met in Berlin.
+She accepted his invitation to Trieste, where Colorni worked as a professor in a women's lyceum, and she married him in his hometown of Milan that December.
+They had three daughters: Silvia, Renata, and Eva.

-The couple of Hirschmann and Colorni became engaged in the clandestine anti-fascist opposition.
-In 1939, Colorni was arrested and sent to confinement on the island of Ventotene.
+The couple of Hirschmann and Colorni were engaged in the clandestine anti-fascist opposition.
+In the autumn of 1938, Colorni was arrested in Trieste and sent to confinement in Milan and then the island of Ventotene.
 Hirschmann followed her husband there, but as she was not herself held in confinement, she could travel back to the mainland.

 Among the other prisoners and friends of Colorni on Ventotene were Ernesto Rossi and Altiero Spinelli, who in 1941, co-authored the famous Ventotene Manifesto "for a free and united Europe", i. e., an early sketch of a post-war democratic European Union.
-Hirschmann managed to bring the text of the manifesto to the mainland, and took part in its dissemination.
+Hirschmann managed to bring the text of the manifesto to the mainland and took part in its dissemination.
 On 27 and 28 August 1943, she participated in the foundation of the European Federalist Movement in Milan.

-Having escaped from Ventotene in 1943, Colorni was murdered by fascists in Rome in May 1944.
+Having escaped from Melfi in 1943 after a transfer from Ventotene, Colorni was murdered by fascists in Rome in May 1944.
 Thereafter, Spinelli became her second husband and adopted her daughters.
 The couple went to Switzerland, and from there to Rome, where they settled after the war.
 They had three daughters: Diana, Barbara, and Sara Spinelli.

-In 1975, Hirschmann founded the Association Femmes pour l'Europe in Brussels, then in the first days of December of that year, suffered from a cerebral hemorrhage, followed by aphasia, from which she was never to recover completely.
+In 1975, Hirschmann founded the Association Femmes pour l'Europe in Brussels, then in the first days of December of that year, suffered from a cerebral haemorrhage, followed by aphasia, from which she was never to recover completely.